-I read that an author should make the first line the best.
+When I was new to writing, I’d read that an author should make the first line the best.
+It’s your hook, so make it memorable.
 Another book said an author should sum up the entirety of their book in the first line.
-I thought that was absurd and you couldn’t possibly do both….then I thought of a few, and they were some of the best and well-known lines in literature:
+I thought that the second was absurd and you couldn’t possibly do both….then I started opening up books in my library.